Hands-On Experiences in Research and Beyond

 Fulfilling a Childhood Dream

-Through IPRO and undergraduate research, Derek Bergstedt prepares for a chemical engineering career.Derek Bergstedt (Chemical Engineering, M.A.S.
-Chemical Engineering 4th Year)
+Through IPRO and undergraduate research, Derek Bergstedt prepares for a chemical engineering career.Derek Bergstedt (CHE, M.A.S.
+CHE 4th Year)

 Derek Bergstedt’s interest in chemical engineering began in fourth grade when a career assessment test suggested they pursue the discipline.
 Over the years as they learned more about the field, it became their dream job.